Direct Bias-Correction Term Estimation for Average Treatment Effect Estimation: Simulation studies

 \section{Simulation studies}

-We assess the empirical performance of our method through simulation studies, evaluating ATE estimation error across a range of scenarios.
-We compare our approach with CBPS \citep{Imai2013} and RieszNet \citep{Chernozhukov2022Riesz}.
-Because our least squares is equivalent to Resz regression, we include RieszNet primarily as a numerical check of equivalence, noting architectural differences.
+We assess the performance of our method through simulation studies, evaluating ATE estimation error.
+We denote our direct bias-correction term estimation methods as DBC (LS) when using the squared loss, and DBC (TL) when using the tailored loss.
+We compare our approach with ATE estimators using propensity score estimated by maximum likelihood estimation (MLE), CBPS \citep{Imai2013covariatebalancing}, and RieszNet \citep{Chernozhukov2022riesznet}.
+Because our DBC (LS) is equivalent to Resz regression, we include RieszNet primarily as a numerical check of equivalence, noting architectural differences.
+In this section, for simplicity, we do not apply cross-fitting.
+We also conduct experiments in Appendices~\ref{appdx:additionalsim} and \ref{appdx:semisynthetic} using synthetic and semi-synthetic data, respectively, in which we apply cross-fitting.

 We consider two different dimensions for \(X\), setting \(K=3\) and \(K=10\), and two different outcome models.
 This results in a total of four experimental settings.
 In all cases, the true ATE is fixed at \(\tau_0 = 5.0\).
 To generate synthetic data, we first sample covariates \(X_i\) from a multivariate normal distribution \(\mathcal{N}(0, I_K)\), where \(I_K\) denotes the \(K \times K\) identity matrix.
 The propensity score is then defined as $e_0(X_i) = \frac{1}{1 + \exp\bigl(-h(X_i)\bigr)}$, where $ h(X_i) = \sum_{j=1}^3 \alpha_j X_{i,j} + \sum_{j=1}^3 \beta_j X_{i,j}^2 + \gamma_{1} X_{i,1} X_{i,2} + \gamma_{2} X_{i,2} X_{i,3} + \gamma_{3} X_{i,1} X_{i,3} $.
 The coefficients \(\alpha_j\), \(\beta_j\), and \(\gamma_j\) are independently drawn from \(\mathcal{N}(0,0.5)\).
 Given these propensity scores, the treatment assignment \(D\) is sampled accordingly.
 The outcome is then generated under two models, referred to as Model~1 and Model~2.
 In Model~1, we specify $Y_i = \p{X^\top_i \beta}^2 + 1.1 + \tau_0 D_i + \varepsilon_i$, where \(\varepsilon_i \sim \mathcal{N}(0,1)\) and \(\tau_0 = 5.0\).
 In Model~2, the outcome is generated as $Y_i = X^\top_i \beta + \p{X^\top_i \beta}^2 + 3\sin(X_{i,1}) + 1.1 + \tau_0 D_i + \varepsilon_i$.